-We propose to use news threads of almost comparable corpora for improving the performances of a bilingual IRS.
-In particular, if we assume that a topic has been the subject of threads in both the source and the target languages, the automatic identification of a thread in the former can help retrieving relevant documents in the latter.
+We propose to use news threads in almost comparable corpora to improve the performance of a bilingual IRS.
+In particular, if we assume that a topic has been the subject of threads in both the source and the target languages, the automatic identification of a thread in the former can help to retrieve relevant documents in the latter.

 The first step in our methodology hence regards the automatic identification of news threads in the source language.
-To this end, we propose to apply hierarchical clustering [3] to the documents retrieved by querying a monolingual IRS using the topic of interest.
-In order to reduce computational load, clustering is applied only to the first K retrieved documents, that is the ones which are potentially more relevant to the topic.
+We propose to apply hierarchical clustering [3] to the documents retrieved by querying a monolingual IRS using the topic of interest.
+To reduce computational load, clustering is applied only to the first K retrieved documents, that is the ones which are potentially more relevant to the topic.
 The distance measure used to highlight clusters is based on the classic $tf \times idf$ weighting scheme and computed using the cosine of the angle between retrieved documents.
-The inverse document frequency idf used to calculate the distance between documents is not the same of the original idf computed in the first retrieval.
-Actually, the new inverse document frequency is computed on the first K documents chosen for the query expansion.
+The inverse document frequency idf used to calculate the distance between documents is not the same as the original idf computed in the first retrieval.
+The new inverse document frequency is computed on the first K documents chosen for the query expansion.
 With this approach we try to discover those words less frequent in the first K documents that may give an added value to the ones of the original query.

 The clustering step gives a partition of the set of retrieved documents.
 We made the assumption that clusters are strictly correlated to news threads.
 The choice of the most relevant threads for the topic can be based on different strategies.
 For instance, threads with highest average rank can be chosen, as well as threads that contain the documents with the top 5 or top 10 documents.
 In our experiments, we chose to select only one thread, the one that contained the document with the highest rank, and to stop the clustering step when the number of clusters is 10 or the present distance between documents belonging to different clusters is less than 0.9.
-This choice allows us to get a good agglomeration of documents without forcing documents or clusters that are distant, in the sense of the cosine angle, one from the other to merge together.
-On the other hand it is possible that the cluster that contains the document with the highest rank is made up of only that document.
+This choice allows us to get a good agglomeration of documents without forcing documents or clusters that are distant, in the sense of the cosine angle, for each other to merge together.
+On the other hand, it is possible that the cluster that contains the document with the highest rank consists of only that document.

-3.3 Query Expansion and Translation based on Thread Identification
+3.3 Topic Translation

-Once that the potentially most relevant thread in the source language has been highlighted, it can be used to retrieve potentially relevant documents in the target language.
+Once the potentially most relevant thread in the source language has been highlighted, it can be used to retrieve potentially relevant documents in the target language.
 We are still investigating the possibility of directly coupling threads in the source and the target languages.
-For the aims of the present evaluation campaign, our interest was more on the use of thread identification to partially overcome the drawbacks of simple word-by-word translators.
-To this end we applied query expansion techniques to the topic in the source language, by enriching the bag of words of the topic with a set of words taken from the highlighted thread.
-In particular, we chose to add words that were more discriminative of the thread, that is the ones with high average tf inside the thread and high idf inside the set of retrieved documents.
+For the purpose of the present evaluation campaign, our interest was more focused on the use of thread identification to partially overcome the drawbacks of simple word-by-word translators.

+We thus applied query expansion techniques to the topic in the source language, by enriching the bag of words of the topic with a set of words taken from the highlighted thread.
+In particular, we chose to add words that were more discriminating of the thread, that is the ones with high average tf inside the thread and high idf inside the set of retrieved documents.
 It is likely that this additional set of words gives a more complete description of the topic of interest, and also that it contains synonyms of the words in the topic that may allow for a more effective translation.